yecril71pl/cpp-docs.pl-pl/docs/atl/reference/ccomgitptr-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Zwraca wartość pliku cookie.
+Zwraca plik cookie.

 ### <a name="remarks"></a>Uwagi

-Plik cookie jest zmienną, używany do identyfikowania interfejsu i jego lokalizacji.
+Plik cookie jest zmienną służącą do identyfikowania interfejsu i jego lokalizacji.

 ##  <a name="m_dwcookie"></a>  CComGITPtr::m_dwCookie